 Well….tripods are extremely helpful for self-photography.
 In general though it depend on where you are taking your pictures.
 I am a new member and have yet to put up any photos, but i would be doing mine by myself.
 I spend a lot of time taking pictures, so I am going to tell you what I plan on doing, minus the tripod.

 Use a long mirror or something to determine where your pose will reference to your background so that you can set your camera up at the right angle and also so that it gets all of you.
 Then you will need to set you camera on auto focus, multi-shot, and self timer.
 Self timer so you don’t have to be right infront of the camera.
 Multi-shot so you can move around and get multiple pictures.
 Most photoshoots consist of at least 100 frames with hope that a few are amazing.
 Lastly auto focus so that it isn’t blurry.
 Now this may help you a little, but honestly you have to test out your camera to figure out what produces the best shot.
-I really hope this helps you a little.posted almost 3 years ago
+I really hope this helps you a little.posted over 3 years ago

 I have same problem with you!